-Each year the Albuquerque Community Foundation makes grants to organizations providing services benefiting people in the Albuquerque metropolitan area through a competitive process.
+Each year the Albuquerque Community Foundation makes grants to organizations providing services benefiting people in the Greater Albuquerque Metropolitan Area through a competitive process.
 The Foundation’s Competitive Grant Program is comprised of 71 endowment funds.
-In order to respond to the community’s needs distributions from the funds are pooled and aligned directly with the Foundation’s Fields-of-Interest.
+In order to respond to the community’s needs distributions from the funds are pooled and aligned directly with the Foundation’s fields-of-interest.

 In this section you will find information to help you decide if we are the appropriate source to consider for funding your program.
 There are many sources of funding for nonprofit organizations, so we may not be the one that will best fit your needs.
 Organizations seeking grants from the Competitive Grant Program should consider the fit between their mission and activities and the Foundation’s guidelines.

 Unfortunately, we receive far more grant proposals than we can fund.
 Through collaborations with our donors having Advised Funds and with Giving Circles we estimate having about $300,000 available in 2016 to fund the proposals received through the Competitive Grant Program.
 By submitting a proposal to the Competitive Grant Program, you give the Foundation permission to share it with other interested funders (if any), both individuals and foundations as well as to be included in various lists of applicant organizations on the Foundation’s website.

 • We aim to fund 50% of the grant requests received